Darius662/WindowsScripts/README.md

    # First, test with WhatIf to see what would happen
    .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -WhatIf

-   # Then apply the permissions
+   # Then apply the permissions (skips SIDs by default)
    .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects"

+   # If you want to include SIDs (not recommended for legacy SIDs)
+   .\Import-FolderPermissions.ps1 -CsvFile "E:\permissions.csv" -TargetBasePath "E:\Projects" -SkipSIDs:$false
    ```

 ## Notes